Getting started with Java and Bamboo

 This tutorial outlines how to use Bamboo to run, and get rapid feedback on, builds for your Java project.
 Bamboo has the concept of a 'plan' to look after the configuration for your continuous integration workflow.
 So, to run your first build, you'll create and run a Bamboo plan.

-We also assume you have an individual Bitbucket account.
+This tutorial assumes you have an individual Bitbucket account.
 If you don't, it only takes minutes to create one, and you can always delete it after you're done.
-You can use

 A Bamboo plan specifies the source code repository, the tasks to run in your build, and when to trigger a build.
 We start by creating a new plan: